t3-oss/create-t3-app/www/src/pages/en/why.md

 Prisma is to SQL what TypeScript is to JS.
 It created a developer experience that didn't exist before.
 By generating types from a user-defined schema compatible with [several databases](https://www.prisma.io/docs/concepts/database-connectors), Prisma guarantees end-to-end typesafety from your database to your app.

 Prisma provides a whole [suite of tools](https://www.prisma.io/docs/concepts/overview/should-you-use-prisma#-you-want-a-tool-that-holistically-covers-your-database-workflows) making daily interactions with your database easier.
-Notably, the Prisma Client is responsible for querying and makes SQL so easy you'll barely notice you're using it, and Prisma Studio is a convenient GUI for your database that lets you read and manipulate your data quickly without having to write code.
+Notably, the Prisma Client is responsible for querying and making SQL so easy you'll barely notice you're using it, and Prisma Studio is a convenient GUI for your database that lets you read and manipulate your data quickly without having to write code.

 ### Tailwind CSS